datalayer-examples/jupyterlab-extensions-example/docs/test-integration.md

 # Integration Tests

-- [ ] TODO Add more integration tests

 This extension uses [Playwright](https://playwright.dev/docs/intro) for the integration tests (aka user level tests).

 More precisely, the JupyterLab helper [Galata](https://github.com/jupyterlab/jupyterlab/tree/master/galata) is used to handle testing the extension in JupyterLab.